A Pseudo-Metric between Probability Distributions based on Depth-Trimmed Regions: BACKGROUND ON DATA DEPTH

-Introduced by \citep{Tukey75}, \emph{Data Depth} extends the notion of median to the multivariate data in a general way.
-In other words, it measures centrality of any element $x\in \mathbb{R}^d$ w.r.t. a probability distribution (respectively data set).
-Formally, \emph{Data Depth} can be defined as follows:
+In this section, we recall the concept of statistical \textit{data depth} function and its attractive theoretical properties for clarity.
+Here and throughout, the space of all continuous probability measures on $\mathbb{R}^d$ with $d\in \mathbb{N}^*$ is denoted by $\mathcal{M}_1(\mathbb{R}^d)$.
+By $g_{\sharp}$ we denote the push-forward operator of the function $g$.
+Introduced by \citet{Tukey75}, the concept of data depth initially extends the notion of median to the multivariate setting.
+In other words, it measures the centrality of any element $x\in \mathbb{R}^d$ w.r.t. a probability distribution (respectively, a dataset).
+Formally, a data depth is defined as follows: